Used Car Financing Options in Australia

 Pros

-- Convenient, one-stop experience
+- convenient point-of-sale experience

 Cons